mojomojo1/bootkon/docs/labs/5_dataplex.md

 *IMAGE*

-A data scan is a Dataplex job that samples data from BigQuery and Cloud Storage and infers various types of metadata.
+A data scan is a Dataplex job which samples data from BigQuery and Cloud Storage and infers various types of metadata.
 To measure the quality of a table using auto data quality, you create a DataScan object of type data quality.
 The scan runs on only one BigQuery table.
 The scan uses resources in a Google tenant project, so you don't need to set up your own infrastructure.
 Creating and using a data quality scan consists of the following steps:
 1. Rule definition
 2. Rule execution
 3. Monitoring and alerting
 4. Troubleshooting

 *Lab Instructions*
 1. Go to the [Data Quality](https://console.cloud.google.com/dataplex/govern/quality) section in the left hand menu of Dataplex